tobecrazy/weather-server/DOCKER.md

 ## About the Docker Setup

-This Docker setup uses a minimal Alpine approach that doesn't rely on Node.js images from external registries.
-The `Dockerfile.minimal` uses a basic Alpine image and installs Node.js directly from Alpine's package repositories.
-This approach is reliable as it only requires access to the Alpine base image, which is widely mirrored and cached.
+This Docker setup uses a Node.js image directly.
+The `Dockerfile.minimal` is configured to use the `node:lts` image, which assumes you have Node.js Docker images available locally.
+This approach is simpler and more efficient than installing Node.js on a base Alpine image.

 ## Troubleshooting